cjcarvajal/difficult-destinations-colombia/README.md

 Open your browser and type http://localhost:8080/ and voila!

-Even is not necessary to run the project, you may want to learn this technologies which were used to build the visualization.
+You may want to learn this technologies which were used to build the visualization.

 * [Javascript](https://www.w3schools.com/js/)
 * [D3 version 5](https://d3js.org/)